Farizerz/hyprland-dots/README.md

 5. Change the Exec values to `Exec=/home/<yourusername>/scripts/scale-steam.sh`

 You can make the scripts for the other xwayland apps, you just need to find the command for scaling the apps (scaling command between apps may vary).

+## Changelogs

+1. Added dynamic theme based on wallpaper
+2. Added auto install all package into install.sh